MatthewNewell006/alcohol_consumption/README.md

 The process of finding adequate data to compare how temperature effects liquor sales was daunting.
 The information was spoty at best across multiple data sites like Kaggle and Data.Gov.
 I found a lot of insufficient data and most of it pertained to a global parsing.
 I was looking for something pertaining to the United States.
 I finally found info that I was looking for.
 The closest year I could find to align properly, was for 2015.
 Once I had what I was looking for, I proceeded to streamline it best I could.
 Originaly I was going to compare amount of sales against temperatures in every state.
 However looking for a munging took up most of the time to simply attain a solid comoparison.
 Below is a comparison of the number of drinks that were sold in the year 2015.
 <br><br>
 <li>There were 17 missing cells in May.
-Not sure why there was this gap but still had 250 observations to continue analysis.</li>
+Fortunately They were in the middle of the month so I was able to average the first part and last part of May and fill these missing areas with an average of averages.</li>

 <img src="https://github.com/MatthewNewell006/alcohol_consumption/blob/master/img/gallons_total.jpg" alt="alt text" width="45%" height="45%">
 <br><br>